 - 1. The National Rifle Association (NRA), and - 2.
 Scottish Target Shooting (STS), and / or - 3.
 Any other organisation that the Committee may deem necessary for the welfare and instruction of the Club and members.

 Currently the Club is affiliated to NRA and STS.
+(Return to Index)

 Data Protection